-In addition to the on-line submission avenue, any comments/concerns/grievance can be submitted to the MLSP verbally (personally or by telephone) or in writing by filling in the Project Grievance Form (by personal delivery, post, fax or e-mail to the MLSP contact person).
+In addition to the on-line submission avenue, any comments/concerns/grievance can be submitted to the MoH/MLSP verbally (personally or by telephone) or in writing by filling in the Project Grievance Form (by personal delivery, post, fax or e-mail to the MLSP contact person).
 Individuals who submit comments or grievances have the right to request that their name be kept confidential.
 Grievances may be submitted anonymously, although in such cases, the person will not receive any response.
 All comments and grievances will be responded to either verbally or in writing, in accordance with the preferred method of communication specified by the complainant, if contact details of the complainant are provided.

 The complainant will be informed about the proposed corrective action and follow-up of corrective action within 15 calendar days upon the acknowledgement of grievance.
-The acknowledgment will be done within 48 hours.
-In situation when the competent body, that received the grievance through PMU and then oversight body of the project, is not able to address the issue verified through the grievance mechanism or if action is not required, it will provide a detailed explanation/justification on why the issue was not addressed.
-The response will also contain an explanation on how the person/organization that raised the grievance can proceed with the grievance in case the outcome is not satisfactory.
+The acknowledgement will be done within 48 hours.
+In situation when the competent body, that received the grievance through PMU and then oversight body of the project, is not able to address the issue verified through the grievance mechanism or if action is not required, it will provide a detailed explanation/ justification on why the issue was not addressed.
+The response will also contain an explanation on how the person/ organization that raised the grievance can proceed with the grievance in case the outcome is not satisfactory.
 At all times, complainants may seek other legal remedies in accordance with the legal framework of RNM, including formal judicial appeal.

-The GRM include the following steps:
+The GRM includes the following steps:

-- Step 1: Submission of grievances either orally, in writing via suggestion/grievance box, through telephone hotline/mobile, mail, SMS, social media (WhatsApp, Viber, FB etc.), email, website, and via any local institution partner of the project.
-The GRM will also allow anonymous grievances to be raised and addressed. - Step 2: Recording of grievance, classifying the grievances based on the typology of grievances and the complainants in order to provide more efficient response, and providing the initial response immediately as possible at the local partner or PMU level.
-The typology will be based on the characteristics of the complainant (e.g., vulnerable groups, persons with disabilities, people with language barriers, etc) and the nature of the grievance. - Step 3: Investigating the grievance and Communication of the Response within 15 days - Step 4: Complainant Response: either grievance closure or taking further steps if the grievance remains open.
-If grievance remains open, complainant will be given opportunity to appeal to the MLSP formal Ministry level 2nd tier complain commission (part of the administrative proceedings)
+- Step 1: Submission of grievances either verbally, in writing via suggestion/grievance box, through telephone/mobile, email, website, and via any local institution, or the hospitals - The GRM will also allow anonymous grievances to be raised and addressed. - Step 2: Recording of grievance, classifying the grievances based on the typology of grievances and the complainants in order to provide more efficient response, and providing the initial response immediately as possible at the local partner or PMU level.
+The typology will be based on the characteristics of the complainant (e.g., vulnerable groups, persons with disabilities, people with language barriers, etc) and the nature of the grievance - Step 3: Investigating the grievance, and if the grievance is not related to the project activities the response will include information where the complainant to address his/her grievance within 5 business days - Step 4: Complainant Response: either grievance closure or taking further steps if the grievance remains open.
+If grievance remains open, complainant will be given opportunity to appeal to the MLSP respective department or to the MOH appointed persons for giving answers regarding the Covid pandemic -http://zdravstvo.gov.mk/korona-virus/

 The GRM Forms will be used for addressing GBV (gender-based violence) - related issues exacerbated by project activities and will have in place mechanisms for confidential reporting with safe and ethical documenting of GBV issues.
-Filled Grievance form should be submitted to the appointed responsible person from the MLSP:
+Filled Grievance form should be submitted to the following addresses: